efecihancigdem/SudokuSolver/README.md

 # SudokuSolver

-This code includes linear and square approach.
+This code includes linear approach and square approach.
 Current structure supports more advanced techniques using the probability matrix which will be implemented later.